-Transactions through our Dealing Partner, Winterflood Business Services (WBS), will be charged a fixed cash amount per transaction when buying or selling exchange traded instruments (including switches, investing tax relief and income dividends and disinvesting for fees and withdrawals).
-This charge will be deducted by Fidelity Adviser Solutions from any amount you wish to invest.
-For redemptions to your bank account, the proceeds you receive will be after this charge has been taken by Fidelity Adviser Solutions.
-When taking a fixed income, we will aim to pay the requested amount to your bank account by taking this charge in addition to the amount you have requested from Fidelity Adviser Solutions.
+Transactions through our Dealing Partner, Winterflood Business Services (WBS), may be charged a fixed cash amount per transaction when buying or selling exchange traded instruments.
+This charge would be deducted by Fidelity Adviser Solutions from any amount you wish to trade.
+For redemptions to your bank account, the proceeds you receive would be after this charge has been taken by Fidelity Adviser Solutions.
+When taking a fixed income, we would aim to pay the requested amount to your bank account by taking this charge in addition to the amount you have requested from Fidelity Adviser Solutions.
 Charges vary depending upon the service provided.

-Service Online charge Buy/Sell (as an aggregated transaction, such as via your adviser or intermediary) £3 Buy/Sell (placed by you online as a Market Order or Limit Order) £10 Switch in (Aggregated transaction) £1.50 Switch out (Aggregated transaction) £1.50 Regular transactions (Aggregated transaction) £1.50 Sell to pay a fee (Aggregated transaction) £1.50 Crystallisation (Moving Investments into pension drawdown) 93
+Service Online charge Buy/Sell (as an aggregated transaction, such as via your adviser or intermediary) £0 Buy/Sell (placed by you online as a Market Order or Limit Order) £10 Switch in (Aggregated transaction) £0 Switch out (Aggregated transaction) £0 Regular transactions (Aggregated transaction) £0 Sell to pay a fee (Aggregated transaction) £0 Crystallisation (Moving Investments into pension drawdown) 93

-Fees (such as the Investor Fee, Service Fee or Adviser Ongoing Fee) are paid from cash first.
+\Fees (such as the Investor Fee, Service Fee or Adviser Ongoing Fee) are paid from cash first.
 If needed to make up the difference, we will sell some of your investments.
 You can choose which investments are sold first and we will follow your choice wherever possible.
 After that other investments may be sold, starting with normally the largest investment in your account.
 We will try not to sell investments that carry dealing charges like exchange traded instruments, unless they are the only investments you hold.